Quantum Voting Protocol for Centralized and Distributed Voting Based on Phase-Flip Counting

 \section{Conclusion}

 We have presented a comprehensive quantum voting protocol that leverages quantum superposition and entanglement to provide secure, anonymous voting in both centralized and distributed settings.
 In particular, the model includes a novel phase-flip based voting mechanism that enables efficient tallying through simple quantum measurements.
-It establishes theoretic-security guarantees for voter anonymity through entagled pairs where the voters retain their entangled qubits until votes are counted.
+It establishes information-theoretic security guarantees for voter anonymity through entangled pairs where the voters retain their entangled qubits until votes are counted; anonymity is formalized as vote-permutation indistinguishability of the tallying transcript (Theorem~\ref{thm:transcript}) and, with the identity-dephasing augmentation, the identity register is exactly maximally mixed (Theorem~\ref{thm:dephasing}).
 The overall architecture is described for both single-machine and distributed implementations.
 Therefore, it can be used along with existing quantum security frameworks such as quantum key distribution \cite{mehic2020quantum} and can be integrated with other entanglement based protocols such as \cite{centrone2022quantum}.